Fort Stewart: 2025 mass shooting

 On August 6, 2025, a mass shooting happened at the 2nd Armored Brigade Combat Team station.
 Five service members were injured in the attack, and a sergeant of the U.S. Army, later identified as 28-year-old Quornelius Radford, was taken into custody.
-Radford is accused of opening fire with a personal handgun before being tackled by multiple unarmed soldiers and stopping the attack.
+Radford was accused of opening fire with a personal handgun before being tackled by multiple unarmed soldiers and stopping the attack.

 Six soldiers received Meritorious Service Medals for their actions in apprehending Radford.
 In a ceremony the day after the attack, the six soldiers were decorated by Army secretary Daniel P. Driscoll on behalf of president Donald Trump and the Defense Secretary, Pete Hegseth.
 Brigadier General John Lubas, the commander of the 3rd Infantry Division, credited the soldiers with saving lives due to their heroic actions.

 Radford was charged with two counts of attempted premeditated murder, three counts of aggravated assault inflicting grievous bodily harm, three counts of aggravated assault with a deadly weapon, and one count of domestic violence.
 Radford received a charge of domestic violence as one of the shooting victims was an "intimate partner of the accused".
 Attorneys for the Army allege that Radford admitted to purposely attempting to target his unit's leadership in the attack.
 Radford, as an active-duty soldier and because the crime was committed on a military installation, would be prosecuted by a military court.

+On March 12, 2026, prosecutors for the Army said that Radford wanted to plead guilty to two counts of attempted murder, three counts of aggravated assault and one count of domestic violence.
+Radford's defense said that he would plead not guilty to the other charges and that when he opened fire he did not intend to kill any of his victims.
+On June 23, Radford was sentenced by a military judge, after he opted against a trial by a jury of soldiers, to life imprisonment in a military prison.